Mohaned5/Derivative-Regex-Matcher/README.md

-# Derivative Regular Expression Matcher
+# Brzozowski Regular Expression Pattern Matcher

 Welcome to the Scala Derivative Regular Expression Matcher, a powerful tool for pattern matching based on derivatives of regular expressions.
 This matcher allows you to efficiently search, edit, and analyze text patterns using the principles of regular expressions.